revolsys/ca.bc.gov.open.cpf/src/site/markdown/plugin.md

 All plug-ins must either be available in the [Maven central repository](https://search.maven.org/).
 Or a private repository that the CPF is configured to access.

-If any of the dependencies include dependencies to logging frameworks such as LOG4J, SLF4J and especially commons-logging these must be [excluded](https://maven.apache.org/guides/introduction/introduction-to-optional-and-excludes-dependencies.html#Dependency_Exclusions) from those dependencies.
+If any of the dependencies include dependencies to logging frameworks such as Logback, LOG4J, SLF4J and especially commons-logging these must be [excluded](https://maven.apache.org/guides/introduction/introduction-to-optional-and-excludes-dependencies.html#Dependency_Exclusions) from those dependencies.
 This ensures that carefully controlled versions of these files are used.
-The CPF internally uses SLF4J as the logging API with a LOG4J binding to perform the actual logging and a bridge so that commons logging is logged via SLF4J.
+The CPF internally uses SLF4J as the logging API with a Logback binding to perform the actual logging and a bridge so that commons logging is logged via SLF4J.
 It is recommended for plug-ins to use SLF4J for logging in their module.
-Plug-ins must not include a `log4j.xml` file in their Jar file.
-A `log4j.xml` file can however be included in `src/test/resources` for testing the plug-in.
+Plug-ins must not include a `log4j.xml`, or `log4j2.xml`, or `logback.xml` file in their Jar file.
+They can however be included in `src/test/resources` for testing the plug-in.

 Any dependencies that are included in the CPF application itself must be marked with a scope of